SDS Focus: Same Great Courses, New Names

 SDS 302 and SDS 306 are now SDS 302F, Foundations of Data Analysis!

-SDS 302F Foundations of Data Analysis (replacing SDS 302 Data Analysis for the Health Sciences) Introduction to data analysis and statistical methods.
+SDS 302F Foundations of Data Analysis (replacing SDS 302 Data Analysis for the Health Sciences) is an introduction to data analysis and statistical methods.
 Topics may include: random sampling; principles of observational study and experimental design; data summaries and graphics; and statistical models and inference, including the simple linear regression model and one-way analysis of variance.

 Flags: Ethics, Quantitative Reasoning